CONSTITUTIONAL RIGHTS FOUNDATION

 In the second half of the 20th century, a new wave of more aggressive animal-rights activists formed.
 They differed from previous activists because they do not simply want people to stop treating animals cruelly.
 They believe that animals, like humans, have certain inalienable rights.
 Peter Singer, author of Animal Liberation, is one of these activists.
 He argues that all animals are equal.
 By this he does not mean that all animals should vote or have freedom of speech.
 These rights would be meaningless for animals other than humans.
 Nor does he mean that all animals should be treated the same.
 He means that all animals should have equal consideration for their well-being.
 The well-being of a pig and a human are far different, he says.
 A pig belongs with other pigs where they can eat and run freely.
 A child needs to learn how to read.

 Singer says that it is morally irrelevant that animals cannot speak and are not as intelligent as humans.
-He points out that we still accord human infants and mentally retarded people equal consideration.
+He points out that we still accord human infants and people with mental and developmental disibilities equal consideration.
 According to Singer, the characteristic that gives a being the moral right to equal consideration is the capacity for suffering and enjoyment.
 "If a being suffers, there can be no moral justification for refusing to take that suffering into consideration.
 No matter what the nature of the being, the principle of equality requires that its suffering be counted equally with the like suffering . . . of any other being."
 Singer has term for those who allow the interests of humans "to override the greater interests of members of other species."
 He calls them "speciesists."

 Few argue with Singer that we should take an animal's suffering into account.
 Those disagreeing with him, however, believe that human life is worth more than animal life.
 R.G.
 Frey, a philosopher and author of Interests and Rights: The Case Against Animals, says that most people believe that the value of animal life varies.
 He notes that most people value dogs, cats, and chimps more than mice, rats, and worms.
 He gives the example of a dog and a human on a raft.
 If only one can be saved, he says, few would disagree that it should be the human.